12.7% P (Cit. Sol. ≥ 38%), 1% S, 32% Ca

 Why Use Fine Particle Granulated RPR:

 - Has a neutralising effect on PH.
 Has approximately 50% of the liming effect of standard Ag Lime.
-More importantly it is not acidifying the soil like other forms of Phosphate.
+More importantly, it is not acidifying the soil like other forms of Phosphate.
+Save money on a reduced/no requirement for liming when using RPR.

-- Contains a high P content compared to alternative RPRs.
+- Contains a high P content compared to alternative RPR’s resulting in lower freight and application costs.

-- Release period of 2-3 years in typical conditions.
+- A faster release period of 2-3 years in typical conditions meaning a quicker/better return on your fertiliser investment.

 - In a granule form giving it very good blending and application characteristics.